 - Give by Mail

 If your gift is mailed to the Foundation before the end of the calendar year and you itemize when doing your taxes, you're eligible for an income tax deduction for that year.
-As the donor, gifts of cash are deductible for up to 50% of your adjusted gross income.
+For donors who itemize their deductions, gifts of cash are deductible for up to 100% of their adjusted gross income.
 Cash contributions that exceed the deduction limit may be carried over and deducted in the following five tax years.

 - Print and complete the gift form.

 - Send your gift by check or send your credit card information to: University of Hawaii Foundation

 Checks should be made payable to the University of Hawaiʻi Foundation.
 If you wish to direct your support to a particular area or school of the university, please include these instructions.

 Many UH faculty and staff choose to make regular gifts to support the areas at UH they care about.
 By completing the Salary Assignment D-60 Form, you can easily set up an automatic deduction and help the UH students, programs, research and initiatives of your choice.